HanL1223/JR_Recommender/projects/cafe-analytics/README.md

 Congratulations!
 You have successfully executed the Python code to query data from Google BigQuery on your new computer.

 ## Problems Statement

+The key problems to address in this project are:

+- What is values your analytic report can bring to your stakeholders (i.e. the Cafe’s owner)

 ### Data Description